jap/esphome-docs/components/sensor/zyaura.rst

     :align: center
     :width: 80.0%

     ZyAura ZGm053U connection diagram (1 - empty, 2 - clock, 3 - data, 4 - GND).
 In some other models the clock and data pins are swapped.
+There may be +5V connected to the pad of the lacking pin 1 that could be used as a power source.

 .. code-block:: yaml